odoo/documentation/content/applications/productivity/documents.rst

 .. image:: documents/domain-condition-example.png
    :alt: Example of a workflow action's domain condition in Odoo Documents

-Click :guilabel:`Add New Rule` (plus icon) and :guilabel:`Add branch` to add conditions and sub-conditions.
+Click the :icon:`fa-plus` (:guilabel:`Add New Rule`) icon and the :icon:`fa-sitemap` (:guilabel:`Add branch`) icon to add conditions and sub-conditions.
 You can then specify if your rule should match :guilabel:`all` or :guilabel:`any` conditions.
 You can also edit the rule directly using the :guilabel:`Code editor`.

 Configure the actions
 ---------------------